 Overheating the whole house

-Central heating is great, but there is no reason to heat every room in your home to the same temperature.
+Central heating is great, but there is no reason to heat every room in your home to the same temperature – especially if you don’t use them all.
 One trick is to keep your thermostat relatively low and then place a space heater in the room or rooms that you use the most.
 Turn the space heater on when folks are present, turn it off – along with the lights – when you leave the room.

-Drippy faucets aren’t just annoying, they can also be a significant energy vampire if the drip is coming from the hot water tank.
-Address drippy faucets right away to save money and the enamel in your tub or sink.
+Drippy faucets aren’t just annoying – they can also be a significant energy vampire if the drip is coming from a hot water tank.
+Address drippy faucets the right away to save money and the enamel in your tub or sink.

-By implementing these safeguards against energy loss, you’ll help ensure a warm and safe winter season for you and your family.
+By implementing these safeguards against energy loss, you’ll help ensure a warm and energy efficient winter season for you and your family.
 You’ll also be able to enjoy the money that you’ve saved by taking steps to rid your home of energy vampires!

 Unlike Halloween, energy vampires last year-round.
 Learn more about how you can protect your home – and your wallet – as we head into winter.